Weber-Christian Disease

 Background

-Panniculitis refers to a broad spectrum of diseases that involve inflammation of the subcutaneous fat layer of the skin.
-Weber-Christian disease is an eponym for a form of panniculitis, idiopathic nodular panniculitis, which is characterized by subcutaneous nodules, inflammatory cells in the fat lobules, and systemic symptoms.
-[1, 2] The nomenclature of this and other related diseases is confusing, and some authors believe that the eponym should be abandoned and that more specific diagnoses should be made on the basis of pathogenesis, cause, or additional diagnostic testing.
+The nomenclature of Weber-Christian disease and other related diseases is confusing, and some authors believe that the eponym should be abandoned and that more specific diagnoses should be made on the basis of pathogenesis, cause, or additional diagnostic testing.
 The history of the eponym began in 1892 when Pfeifer first described the skin condition now known as Weber-Christian disease, or idiopathic lobular panniculitis.
 In 1925, Weber further depicted the syndrome [3] , and Christian emphasized the significance of fever as part of the syndrome.
 The syndrome became known as Weber-Christian disease in 1928.
 [4, 5]

 Increasing study and diagnostic sophistication have differentiated Weber-Christian disease from diseases such as lupus panniculitis, factitial panniculitis, panniculitis associated with pancreatic disease, histiocytic cytophagic panniculitis, and alpha1-antitrypsin deficiency panniculitis.
 [6] With further differentiation, additional diseases will be distinguished from Weber-Christian disease.
 A review of 30 Mayo Clinic patients diagnosed with Weber-Christian disease stated that: "Because separate and distinct forms of fat lesions have been described, we believe that the eponym should be abandoned and the more specific diagnoses should be made on the basis of pathogenesis or cause."
 [7] At this time, the eponym Weber-Christian disease still refers to cases of nodular panniculitis with systemic signs and symptoms that remain idiopathic.